kasper-piskorski/docs/pages/documentation/1-the-basics/mindmaps-basics.md

 ## Schema and Data

-A Grakn graph is made of two layers: the database schema (which you can also think of as an ontology) and the data layer.
+In Grakn, a graph is made of two layers: the database schema (which you can also think of as an ontology) and the data layer.

 ***The schema should be clearly defined before loading data into the graph.*** The schema is used to formalise the data within a specific domain.
 If data is about healthcare, then we need to design a schema specific to healthcare.
 If data is about movies, then we need to define an schema specific to the movie industry.